SofiaAfendra/react-redux-workshop/README.md

 **Branch Task:**

-1. Create a folder named **libraries** in src, a file named **usePersistState.js** inside and an **index.js** file that exports it.
+1. Create a folder named _libraries_ in src, a file named _usePersistState.js_ inside and an _index.js_ file that exports it.
-2. Separate any persisted state logic from the **withGameProps.jsx** into **usePersistedState.js**.
+2. Separate any persisted state logic from the _withGameProps.jsx_ into _usePersistedState.js_.

-   > Hint: Upon calling the usePersistedState hook within withGameProps, it should return persistedState and setPersistededState.
+   > Hint: Upon calling the `usePersistedState` hook within `withGameProps`, it should return `persistedState` and `setPersistededState`.

 **Covers:**